Systemic inflammation: Comorbidities

 It is firmly established that systemic markers for inflammation predict coronary heart disease complications with or without existing heart disease.
 Inflammation also plays a role in diabetes risk and new research continues to support this conclusion.
+Cancer is often caused by chronic inflammation.

 Research suggests chronic inflammation plays a major role in COVID-19 morbidity.
 In severe cases, COVID-19 causes a cytokine storm which contributes to excessive and uncontrolled inflammation of organs, particularly respiratory tissues.
 If untreated, this increased inflammation can result in reduced immune response, pneumonia, lymphoid tissue damage, and death.
 Individuals with abnormal cytokine production, such as those with obesity or systemic chronic inflammation, have poorer health outcomes from COVID-19.
 Elevated cytokine production alters the innate immune response which leads to abnormal T-cell and B-Cell function that decreases control of viral replication and host defense.
 Anti-viral therapeutic drugs which also reduce inflammation seem to be the most effective treatment, but research is still ongoing.
 Reactive oxygen species are upregulated during inflammation as part of the immune response to defend against pathogens.
 However, excessive inflammation causes dangerous levels of reactive oxygen species which cause oxidative stress to tissues.
 The immune system naturally produces antioxidant compounds to regulate and detoxify reactive oxygen species.
-Anti-oxidative therapy with supplements such as Vitamin C, Vitamin E, Curcumin, or Baicalin is speculated to reduce infection severity in COVID-19, but previous research has not found antioxidants supplementation to be effective in the prevention of other diseases.
+Anti-oxidative therapy with supplements such as vitamin C, vitamin E, curcumin, or baicalin is speculated to reduce infection severity in COVID-19, but previous research has not found antioxidants supplementation to be effective in the prevention of other diseases.
 Shifting from the typical western diet to a Mediterranean diet or plant-based diet may improve COVID-19 health outcomes by reducing prevalence of comorbidities (i.e. obesity or hypertension), decreasing intake of pro-inflammatory foods, and increasing consumption of anti-inflammatory and antioxidant nutrients.

 Research

-While SI may be induced by multiple external factors, research suggests that a lack of control by tolerogenic dendritic cells and T-regulatory cells (Treg) is possibly the primary risk factor for the development of SI.
+While systemic inflammation may be induced by multiple external factors, research suggests that a lack of control by tolerogenic dendritic cells and T-regulatory cells (Treg) is possibly the primary risk factor.
 In functioning immune responses, T-helper and T-cytotoxic cells are activated by presentation of antigens by antigen-presenting cells (APCs).
 Chief among these are dendritic cells (DCs).
-When a DC presents an antigen to a Treg cell, a signal is then sent to the nucleus of the DC, resulting in the production of Indoleamine 2,3- Dioxygenase (IDO).
+When a DC presents an antigen to a Treg cell, a signal is then sent to the nucleus of the DC, resulting in the production of indoleamine 2,3-dioxygenase (IDO).
 IDO inhibits T cell responses by depleting tryptophan and producing kynurenine, which is toxic to the cell.

 Individuals susceptible to developing chronic systemic inflammation appear to lack proper functioning of Treg cells and TDCs.
-In these individuals, a lack of control of inflammatory processes results in multiple chemical and food intolerances, autoimmune diseases.
+In these individuals, a lack of control of inflammatory processes results in multiple chemical and food intolerances, and autoimmune diseases.